Mechanized Brigade "Trieste": Cold War

 On 1 August 1986 the army abolished the divisional level and the Trieste passed to the 3rd Army Corps in Milan.
-After the end of the Cold War Italian Army began a drawdown of its forces and on 16 December 1989 the 40th Mechanized Infantry Battalion Bologna was disbanded, and in 1991 six brigades were disbanded and on 31 May 1991 the Trieste was disbanded and the next day the remaining units of the brigade joined the Motorized Brigade "Friuli", which was named Mechanized Brigade "Friuli" and moved its headquarter to the headquarter building of the Trieste brigade in Bologna.
-Before the merger the 37th Mechanized Infantry Battalion "Ravenna" had been disbanded on 28 February 1991 and its barracks in Bologna taken over on 1 March 1991 by the 10th Bersaglieri Battalion "Bezzecca" of the disbanded Mechanized Brigade "Goito".
+After the end of the Cold War Italian Army began a drawdown of its forces and on 16 December 1989 the 40th Mechanized Infantry Battalion Bologna was disbanded, and in 1991 six brigades were disbanded and on 31 May 1991 the Trieste was disbanded and the next day the remaining units of the brigade joined the Motorized Brigade "Friuli", which was renamed Mechanized Brigade "Friuli" and moved its headquarter to the headquarter building of the Trieste brigade in Bologna.
+Before the merger the 37th Mechanized Infantry Battalion "Ravenna" had been disbanded on 28 February 1991 and its barracks in Bologna taken over on 1 March 1991 by the 10th Bersaglieri Battalion "Bezzecca" of the Mechanized Brigade "Goito".

 Today

 In 1992 the Army decided to rename its battalions as regiments for historical reasons.
 When the 66th Mechanized Infantry Battalion "Valtellina" was elevated to 66th Infantry Regiment in 1992 the army decided to not retain the regiment's traditional name "Valtellina", but to give the regiment it the name of the dissolved brigade: thus the 66th Infantry Regiment "Trieste" became the custodian of the history, traditions and honours of the Valtellina" regiment, as well as the "Trieste" brigade and the "Trieste" division.